Dozens of volunteers from our service leadership programs (CKI at UVA and from...more

-Kiwanis is a global organization of volunteers, both men and women, dedicated to changing the world, one child and one community at a time.
-Chartered on April 3rd, 1922, the Kiwanis Club of Charlottesville has 50+ members who come from many different backgrounds and are all dedicated to fulfilling our motto: "Serving the Children of the World."
+Kiwanis is a global organization of volunteers, both men and women, dedicated to improving the world, one child and one community at a time.
+Chartered on April 3rd, 1922, the Kiwanis Club of Charlottesville has almost 60 members who come from many different backgrounds and are all dedicated to fulfilling our motto: "Serving the Children of the World."

 To encourage those who can't join us every Monday evening to serve, we have recently started a "Satellite Committee."
-This group of about 15 Kiwanians holds a luncheon meeting at 12:30 pm on the first and third Thursday of each month at Shadwell's Restaurant on Pantops Mountain.
+This group of about 20 Kiwanians holds a luncheon meeting at 12:30 pm on the first and third Thursday of each month at The Hilton Garden Inn off Route 250 on Pantops Mountain.
 This groups works with us on some projects, joins us for special activities and projects and conducts service projects of their own.
-All the planning of our recent, highly successful Independence Day 5K was done by our satellite committee, with the rest of the club pitching in on race day.
+All the planning of our highly successful Independence Day 5K was done by our satellite committee, with the rest of the club pitching in on race day.

 Kiwanis International was founded in Detroit, Michigan in 1915.
 There are over 350,000 Kiwanians and more than 600,000 K-Family members in 84 countries around the world.
 KI's current worldwide service project, in conjunction with UNICEF, aims to Eliminate Maternal and Neonatal Tetanus (MNT) from the face of the earth.
 This project follows KI's previous successful project, also with UNICEF, of eliminating Iodine Deficiency Disorders (IDD), the leading preventable cause of intellectual disabilities, worldwide.

-The Charlottesville Club is one of more than 180 Kiwanis Clubs in the Capital District of Kiwanis, providing community service throughout Virginia, Maryland, Delaware, and the District of Columbia.
+The Kiwanis Club of Charlottesville is one of more than 150 Kiwanis Clubs in the Capital District of Kiwanis, providing community service throughout Virginia, Maryland, Delaware, and the District of Columbia.
 See our Newsletter page to download the Capital Kiwanian newsletter, Capital District CKI News, and Division 9A Key Club newsletters.